syntevo/syntevo.github.io/SmartGit/HowTos/Running-on-WSLg.md

 	     at com.syntevo.smartgit.SmartGit.main(SourceFile:11)
 	     ...
 5 more
 	 ```
+   At this point you should be able to run SmartGit from command line and you may skip to step 3.
+   To create a link to SmartGit in your Windows Start menu, proceed with following steps:

    * `sudo apt install xdg-utils`<br>
      A package necessary for next step.
 Installed by default on most Linux distros.
 For some reason, not present by default on WSL.
    * `sudo mkdir /usr/share/desktop-directories`<br>